matthewwall/weert/API.md

 | 201      | Success   |
 | 415      | Invalid content type |

-Post a new location record for the platform with ID *platformID*.
-The record should be contained as a JSON payload in the body of the POST.
+Post a new location packet for the platform with ID *platformID*.
+The packet should be contained as a JSON payload in the body of the POST.
 The packet must contain keyword `timestamp`, holding the unix epoch time in *milliseconds* (JavaScript style).

-If successful, the server will return a response code of `201`, with the response `location` field set to the URL of the newly created resource (the new location record).
-The response body will contain a copy of the newly created location record.
+If successful, the server will return a response code of `201`, with the response `location` field set to the URI of the newly created resource (the new location packet).
+The response body will contain a copy of the newly created location packet.

 *Example*
 ```Shell